MengRao/SPMC_Queue/README.md

 SPMCQueue<int, 1024> q;
 ```

-The writer use a lambda callback function to write directly into the queue memory, making the write operation "zero-copy", and the write is always successful:
+The writer use a lambda callback function to write directly into the queue memory, making the write operation "zero-copy" and always successful:
 ```c++
 q.write([](int& msg){
   msg = 123;